erik-adelbert/aoc/2022/README.md

 `<EDIT>` I've realised that `dist(o, v)` which counts the viewing distance from `o` needed to also output `h` the highest height.
 From there I was able to remove the call to `max(v)`.
 And the program runtime went to ~1.6ms which I'm happy with.

 ## Day 9
 I find this one funny.
 The challenge teasing adds a lot of complications and by the end of reading it, all the necessary operations are split into too many small pieces.
-I have not find a better way than to follow the text: the program is a very straightforward, it turns the challenge at hand into a vector problem.
+I have not find a better way than to follow the text: the program is very straightforward, it turns the challenge at hand into a vector problem.

-`dir()` returns a unit vector that is used to translate a tail knot toward the head one.
+`dir()` returns a translation vector that is used to move a tail knot closer to its head one.
 This simplifies the workflow.
 The other trick I've used is to compute `dist(A,B)^2` instead of `dist(A,B)` this also eases the flow of control.

+## Day 10
+Today's challenge reminds me of [last year day13](https://github.com/erik-adelbert/aoc/blob/2022/2021/13/aoc13.go), I have *carefully* implemented the description: offsets are everywhere and magic numbers such as `20`, `21`, `39`, `40` keep popping from seemingly nowhere.
+In this case, I had to be torough writing every single case separately and later on I went on simplifying the code.
+As you can easily guess, there's a `+1` offset on `20` and a `-1` on `40`. `40` is obviously known from the challenge but `20` is interesting:

+At first, I needed to relate `{20, 60, 100, 140, 180, 220, ...}` form `part1` with a closed formula, I went to [Sloane Sequence Encyclopedia](https://oeis.org) and discovered `f(x) = 40 x − 20`.
+This is where `20` was hidden.
+Reversing `f(x)` gave `(cycle+20)%40 == 0` as a starting point.

+I've updated my go toolchain from 1.17 to 1.19: it spared me 1ms.
+As of today my programs from day1-10 run all parts collectively under 15ms!